grahamcarman/docs/software/registry-backend.md

 - [AWS S3](https://aws.amazon.com/s3/)
 - [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/)

-:::note
+:::info

 This document explains only how to set up a registry for hosting Astronomer's system images.
 To create a custom registry for Deployment images, see [Configure a custom image registry for Deployment images](custom-image-registry.md).
-Or, to install Astronomer in high-security environments, with no connections to public networks or internet, see [Install Astronomer in an airgapped environment](install-airgapped.md).
+Or, to host all images in a high-security environment with no connections to public networks or internet, see [Install Astronomer in an airgapped environment](install-airgapped.md).

 :::